 Now you’ll want to drain any remaining water from the pipes.
 To do this, turn on any water source in your home like the faucets, or flush the toilet.

 When nothing else comes out of the faucet or the toilet doesn’t refill, you are ready to repair your leaking bathtub.

 Place a Cloth Over the Tub Drain

 By covering the tub on the bottom of the drain, you’ll prevent the headache of accidentally dropping small screws and other parts down the drain.
 Of course, if you’re needing to reseal the drain itself, you’ll need to skip this step.

 Next, go to the part of this guide that addresses the source of your leak:

-How to Fix a Leaky Bathtub Faucet
+Anatomy of a Bathtub Faucet

 As already discussed, there are a variety of faucet types.
 Each requires its own steps to fix and there’s still a bit of detective work you’ll need to do.
 Often the problem is a worn-out washer, O-ring or gasket.
 These are tiny parts that can cause big problems.

 Just like you needed to learn the parts of a bathtub, if you’ve discovered the source of the leak is in the faucet, you’ll need to drill down here, too.
 Try to get your mind around these parts that make up the inside of a bathtub faucet: